About Universal Credit

 Under Universal Credit, payments must be made into the claimant’s bank, building society, credit union or Post Office account – they cannot be issued by cheque or other means.
 They also cannot be issued to relatives’ bank accounts – you have to have your own.
 If you’re in debt or have CCJs, don’t worry.
 You’ll still be able to get an account.

 Oldham Council funds an independent and impartial Welfare Rights Service which can help you challenge or query benefit decisions that you feel may be incorrect or unfair.

 The quickest way to contact them is by filling out our form:

 Alternatively, call 0161 770 6655 between 9am to 5pm, Monday to Friday.

 Change of circumstances

-If you are in receipt of Universal Credit and have a change of circumstances (such as a partner or dependent child moves in, you start work, or move house) you must report this to the DWP on:
+If you are in receipt of Universal Credit and have a change of circumstances (e.g. a partner or dependent child moves in to your house, you start work or move house) you must report this to the DWP on:

 If you need to supply the DWP with proof of your circumstances such as income, capital or rental agreement you must post these to: